Sabinna98/sabina98.github.io/README.md

 Copyright and reproduction rights for source images remain with the respective museums, archives, photographers, publishers, designers, or other rights holders.

-Metadata, links, and research annotations provided in this repository do not grant permission to reproduce source images.
-Users wishing to reuse an image should consult its original institutional or bibliographic source and the corresponding rights statement.
+Metadata, links, and research annotations included in the repository do not grant permission for further reproduction or reuse of source images.
+Users should consult the original institutional or bibliographic record and its rights statement before reusing an image.

 ---